dominiquefastus/AlphaFoldPipeline-ALFOtask/Readme.md

         └── unrelaxed_model_5.pdb
 ```

+The directory is structured with the job id on the first level and with another subfolder indicating the protein name.
+It contains the input file for the pipeline run, the logging error files as well as the predicted models in pdb format and additional files from the alphafold prediction, which are explained in more detail at https://github.com/google-deepmind/alphafold.
+The directory also includes the dimpleMR folder with log files, the final refined model in pdb format and the corresponding reflection data in mtz format after  molecular replacement and refinement.

 ## Edna2 implementation
 The edna2 is a self developed framework for running multiple tasks related to macromolecular X-ray crystallography at synchrotron research facilities like the ESRF or MAX IV Laboratory.

-edna2 needs to be seperately installed with using a conda environment.
+Edna2 needs to be seperately installed with using a conda environment.
+The environment uses Python 3.8.

 ### Requirements
 An access to the MAX IV HPC is needed, which is generally granted to users and scientists at MAX IV Laboratory.
 The edna2 framework can also be run locally on a computer, but the program is designed to run on the HPC.

 #### Python packages
 - pathlib